New life for Riedelstrasse: retaining wall will be renovated in accordance with listed buildings!

 Veröffentlicht am

-From October 1, 2025, the listed support wall in Riedelstrasse, Reudnitz-Thonberg, will be renovated.
-The construction work lasts until 2027.
+From October 1, 2025, the listed retaining wall on Riedelstrasse, Reudnitz-Thonberg, will be renovated.
+The construction work will last until 2027.

 Ab 1.
 Oktober 2025 wird die denkmalgeschützte Stützwand in der Riedelstraße, Reudnitz-Thonberg, saniert.
 Die Bauarbeiten dauern bis 2027.

-From October 1, 2025, the listed support wall in Riedelstrasse, Reudnitz-Thonberg, will be renovated.
-The construction work lasts until 2027.
+From October 1, 2025, the listed retaining wall on Riedelstrasse, Reudnitz-Thonberg, will be renovated.
+The construction work will last until 2027.

-New life for Riedelstraße: support wall is being renovated in a listed manner!
+New life for Riedelstrasse: retaining wall will be renovated in accordance with listed buildings!

-From Wednesday, October 1, 2025, the city of Leipzig begins with the new building and repair of the listed support wall in Riedelstrasse in the Reudnitz-Thonberg district.
-This measure is urgently necessary because the approximately 128 -meter -long support wall, which was built in 1915, is heavily damaged and no longer safe.
-The original construction is a design that is often used to secure cutting and dam browsing to ensure stable traffic routes and water.
-L-iz.de reports that about 81 meters of the support wall are stopped, while the remaining 47 meters are repaired.
+From Wednesday, October 1, 2025, the city of Leipzig will begin construction and repair of the listed retaining wall on Riedelstrasse in the Reudnitz-Thonberg district.
+This measure is urgently necessary because the approximately 128 meter long retaining wall, which was built in 1915, is severely damaged and is no longer safe for traffic.
+The original construction is a type of construction that is often used to secure cuttings and embankments to ensure stable traffic routes and bodies of water.
+L-IZ.de reports that around 81 meters of the retaining wall will be demolished, while the remaining 47 meters will be repaired.

-The replacement building of the retaining wall is based on the original design of the cultural monument, so that the historical substance is largely preserved.
-In 2016, the original concrete parapet was already replaced by a construction fence, which illustrates the precarious situation.
-The adjacent lane of Riedelstraße is reduced and paved to a width of 4.60 meters during the construction work.
-For pedestrians and cyclists, there are access to the construction site during the entire construction period.
+The replacement of the retaining wall is based on the original design of the cultural monument, so that the historical substance is largely preserved.
+In 2016, the original concrete parapet was replaced by a construction fence, which illustrates the precarious situation.
+The adjacent roadway on Riedelstrasse will be reduced to a width of 4.60 meters and asphalted during construction work.
+Access to the construction site will be maintained for pedestrians and cyclists throughout the entire construction period.

-Before the actual new building, the Leipzig waterworks and the Leipzig network will flipped the lines required.
-The construction work is on a total duration until spring 2027 and cost a total of around 4.6 million euros.
-An important aspect of the measure are the newly planned barrier -free crossing aids, also known as sidewalk noses, which are attached both at the beginning of the building and at the end of the construction and halfway on Riedelstrasse.
+Before the actual new building, the Leipzig waterworks and Netz Leipzig will reroute the necessary pipes.
+The construction work is scheduled to last until spring 2027 and will cost a total of around 4.6 million euros.
+An important aspect of the measure is the newly planned barrier-free crossing aids, also known as sidewalk noses, which will be installed at the beginning and end of construction as well as halfway along Riedelstrasse.

-The sidewalks of Riedelstrasse are widened to a width of 2.50 meters, while parking facilities are reduced.
-About half of the existing parking space is eliminated, which means that future parking facilities are only available on one side along the southern sidewalk in the direction of Eilenburger Strasse.
-In this context, new bicycle brackets and lean bars for cargo bikes are also installed.
+The sidewalks on Riedelstrasse will be widened to a width of 2.50 meters, while parking spaces will be reduced.
+Around half of the existing parking space will be eliminated, which means that future parking options will only be available on one side along the southern sidewalk in the direction of Eilenburger Straße.
+In this context, new bicycle bars and support bars for cargo bikes will also be installed.

 Green areas and tree felling

-In order to make room for the excavation pit, 16 street trees have to be felled and two large trees have to be transplanted.
-Nevertheless, the entire project will also set new green accents: a total of 18 new street trees with continuous substrate strips are planned.
-In addition, two trees and other plantings around the Alfred Frank and Möbiusplatz are created in the Lene Vogt Park.
-This corresponds to modern urban planning requirements and promotes the improvement of the city size.
+To make space for the construction pit, 16 street trees have to be felled and two large trees have to be transplanted.
+Nevertheless, the entire project will also set new green accents: a total of 18 new street trees with a continuous substrate strip are planned.
+In addition, two trees and other plantings will be created in Lene-Vogt-Park around Alfred-Frankplatz and Möbiusplatz.
+This meets modern urban planning requirements and promotes the improvement of urban greenery.

-The decisions in the context of the retaining wall as well as the measures to ensure traffic and accessibility are against the background of the constant requirements for quality assurance of construction projects in urban areas.
-Supporting walls, such as those in Riedelstrasse, are essential for stability and must therefore be planned and maintained particularly carefully, as general information on retaining walls and their functionality wikipedia.
+The decisions in the context of the retaining wall as well as the measures for traffic safety and accessibility are based on the constant requirements for quality assurance of construction projects in urban areas.
+Retaining walls, like the ones on Riedelstrasse, are essential for stability and must therefore be planned and maintained particularly carefully, as general information on retaining walls and their functionality shows Wikipedia.

-Overall, this construction project represents an important step to secure the city's infrastructure, which is also intended to meet the requirements for contemporary traffic and urban design.
-Leipzig's citizens can look forward to the changes that Riedelstraße will experience through this extensive renovation.
+Overall, this construction project represents an important step towards securing the city's infrastructure, which at the same time should also meet the demands of contemporary traffic routing and urban design.
+The citizens of Leipzig can look forward to the changes that Riedelstrasse will experience as a result of this extensive renovation.